d0nutptr/Modern-Cryptography-Solutions/Solutions.md

         No, this function cannot be used for `f` in Prot 1.1 because it does not meet the requirements as stated by the premise.

+4) **Is an unbroken cryptographic algorithm more secure than a known broken one?
+If not, why?**

+    Generally, no, but it depends.
+Cryptographic algorithms can be broken to varying degrees so just because an algorithm has been "broken" doesn't mean it is useless or significantly worse off.
+In fact, due to the fact that the algorithm was broken, we know that it must have been investigated to some degree.
+Additionally, the degree in which the algorithm has been broken can be an indication to the underlying strength of the algorithm.
+However, sometimes a proof by reduction to contradiction can be done on unbroken crypto which allows some degree of confidence.

+5) **Complex systems are error-prone.
+Give an additional reason for a complex security system to be even more error-prone.**

+    There are plenty of answers that could be used here.
+One example could be that added complexity invites implementation errors.